b2220333/suturo_docs/components/dialogsystem.rst

 As we can see from the above architecture, the Dialog System is highly heterogeneous from the os perspective.

--NAOqi OS: operating system of the target robot(Pepper).
+- NAOqi OS: operating system of the target robot(Pepper).
 Pure libraries were needed for robot control access.
--ROS Indigo: needed for a more efficient management of the Dialog System's components and their intercommunication.
+- ROS Indigo: needed for a more efficient management of the Dialog System's components and their intercommunication.
 Moreover, this packaging of components into ros nodes allows the Dialog System to interact with ROS environments.
-Just to recall that ROS Indigo is a virtual OS running on top of Linux Ubuntu
+Just to recall that ROS Indigo is a virtual OS running on top of Linux Ubuntu.
--Linux Ubuntu 14.04 LTS: needed to run critical components which could neither be completely built from scratch, neither be appropriately adapted according to a chosen OS in the deadlines of the project.
+- Linux Ubuntu 14.04 LTS: needed to run critical components which could neither be completely built from scratch, neither be appropriately adapted according to a chosen OS in the deadlines of the project.
 They could only be appropriately adapted to the project without changing the target OS to run them.

 Face Recognition
 ----------